fredhutchio/concepts_machine_learning/hackmdio.md

 **Resources for continued learning**
-* Intermediate Python: Machine Learning is a followup course offered by fredhutch.io that will be pilot tested in November 2019.
-A similar course, Intermediate R: Machine Learning, is currently in development.
+* Learn about other courses through fredhutch.io [here](http://www.fredhutch.io/resources/).
+Intermediate Python: Machine Learning and Intermediate R: Machine Learning are technical courses focusing on implementing machine learning methods using Python or R code (please note that Intro to Python/Intro to R, or equivalent understanding of code, is a pre-requisite for the intermediate courses).
 * The Fred Hutch Bioinformatics and Data Science Cooperative, or the Coop, hosts many community meetings and office hours about data science.
 Learn more information about these groups [here](https://research.fhcrc.org/coop/en/community/hosted-groups.html),
 * Join the [Coop Community Slack](https://join.slack.com/t/fhbig/shared_invite/enQtMzUyMDIxNzk3MDU3LWE5NGUyMTY1NGU0N2VmMmEyNTM5YzM1MmNlMTk2YmM1OWNkMmJiNTQxMTQ4OTNkMTFjMjk3M2Q0MzkwYzQ3NDA) to talk about data science with other Hutch researchers!
 * The [Fred Hutch Biomedical Data Science Wiki](https://sciwiki.fredhutch.org) is written by Hutch researchers and staff, and is a great place to find information about data management, bioinformatics, computing, and more.